gebim/win10---GPU-passthrough-on-Ubuntu/README.md

 ![](4.png)

 step 4 creates in `/var/lib/libvirt/images/win10-2.qcow2` a file of 40GB.
 This represents the virtual disc space of win10 guest.
 It is arguably a good idea to define a 'custom storage' place that is not in the root partition.
-1. Ready to begin with the win10 installation:
+14. Begin with the win10 installation:

 ![](5.png)